Hoi An Lantern Festival – Full Moon | Dates & Things to Do

 3. Local Sellers of Paper Lanterns with a Candle

-The paper lantern is sold for between 5,000 VND and 10,000 VND, and you can then use a stick to lower it into the water.
+Paper lanterns are sold for 5,000 to 10,000 VND (€0.20 to €0.40), and you can use a stick to lower them onto the water.

 4. Visiting the Pagodas of the Old Town